Text by CLOT Magazine

 HeK in Basel is devoted to all art forms that address and reflect upon new media and technologies.
 HeK features exhibitions, small festival formats, performances and concerts to engage with social issues and new technologies.
 Past exhibitions featured here in CLOT Magazine include Entangled Realities: Living With AI and Lynn Hershman Leeson: Anti-Bodies.

 How do programmable garments express our bodies?
-Can fashion technology reorient not only our gestures, our wellbeing, our experience of others, but also our creative perspectives?
+Can fashion technology reorient our gestures, our wellbeing, and our experience of others and our creative perspectives?
 Can fashion shelter us from others, from a dystopian future, or is it distorting the collective notions of ourselves?
-Are some of the questions that the curator asked.
+These are some of the questions that the curator asked.

 The exhibition includes artists and designers that use new materiality to create fashion clothing that stimulate the human senses and change our perspectives.
-Designers participating use fashion to foster their artistic expression and to investigate new perceptions of our environment and human interaction leading to new ways of making and thinking.
-Well-known designers participating that we’ll see are Hussein Chalayan, Carole Collet, Adam Harvey, and Iris van Herpen.
+Designers use fashion to foster their artistic expression and investigate new perceptions of our environment and human interaction, leading to new ways of making and thinking.
+We’ll see Well-known designers participating, such as Hussein Chalayan, Carole Collet, Adam Harvey, and Iris van Herpen.

 Making FASHION Sense is open from January 16 to March 8, 2020.